capital-G/supercollider-wiki/Home.md

 Graciously accepted.

-Before working on a pull request, consider whether it might be better to go through the [request for comments (RFC)](https://github.com/supercollider/rfcs) process first!
+Before working on a pull request, consider whether it might be better to go through the [Request for Comments (RFC)](https://github.com/supercollider/rfcs) process first!

 SuperCollider uses the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
 We use the `develop` branch for new features, deprecations, and breaking changes, and we use the `3.10` branch for bug fixes for the next 3.10.x patch release that have no chance of breaking anything.